China wants to dominate the 'near space' battlefield. Balloons are a key asset – KION546

 In China’s eyes, the newest superpower battlefield sits between 12 and 60 miles above the Earth’s surface in a thin-aired layer of the atmosphere it calls “near space.”

-Lying above most commercial and military jets and below satellites, near space is an in-between area for spaceflight to pass through — but it is also a domain where hypersonic weapons transit and ballistic missiles cross.
+Lying above the flightpaths of most commercial and military jets and below satellites, near space is an in-between area for spaceflight to pass through — but it is also a domain where hypersonic weapons transit and ballistic missiles cross.

 China has paid close attention to other countries’ developments in this region, which has been hailed by Chinese military experts as “a new front for militarization” and “an important field of competition among the world’s military powers.”